BOWLING GREEN

 Our school district is asking voters for new funds to support day-to-day operations – and the reason is simple: Our last levy for new operating funds (passed nearly 14 years ago, in 2010!) is no longer meeting the needs of our students and teachers.

 This operating levy is critical.
-We don’t have to look far to see what happens when our schools don’t have the operating funds they need.
-Perrysburg, Otsego, Anthony Wayne, Napoleon… Failed levies mean teacher layoffs, fewer courses and after-school activities, and bigger class sizes.
+We don’t have to look far to see what happens when schools don’t have the operating funds they need.
+Perrysburg, Otsego, Anthony Wayne, Napoleon… Failed levies mean teacher layoffs, fewer course offerings and after-school activities, and bigger class sizes.

 1. how has the district seen costs increase?

-Although the district maintains a healthy cash reserve, rising costs, including services, benefits, and salaries, have exceeded district revenue.
+Although the district maintains a healthy cash reserve and regularly pursues cost-cutting measures, rising costs, including services, benefits, and salaries, have exceeded district revenue.
 During the past ten years, the district's revenues have increased at an average annual rate of 1.75%.
 However, costs of products and services necessary to conduct day-to-day school business have increased at an average annual rate of 2.42%.
 And, over the same period, state funding has actually decreased.
 BGCS received approximately $327,000 less in state funding in fiscal year 2024 than the district received ten years ago.

 2. What is an operating levy?